The homotopy type of the moment-angle complex associated to the complex of injective words: The main objects and their preliminaries

 \begin{theorem}\cite[Proposition~4.3]{bj-shell} Let $\Delta$ be a pure simplicial cell complex of dimension $d+1$.
 If $\Delta$ is shellable, then it is homotopy equivalent to a wegde sum of $d$-spheres and the number of $d$-spheres is indexed by the $d$-dimensional facets that are attached over the entire boundary. \end{theorem} \begin{theorem}\cite[Theorem~6.1]{lex-wachs-bjoern} The complex of injective words $\inj[n]$ is shellable via the lexicographic order $\leq_l$ of the symmetric group $\Sigma_n$.
 Moreover, $\inj[n] \simeq \bigvee_{d(n)} S^{n-1}$, where $d(n)$ is the number of derangements in $\Sigma_n$, that is, the number of fixed point free permutations in $\Sigma_n$. \end{theorem}

-The number of derangements $d(n)$ is given by the formula $\sum_{i=0}^n(-1)^i\frac{n!}{i!}$, which can be derived using inclusion-exclusion principle argument.
+The number of derangements $d(n)$ is given by the formula $\sum_{i=0}^n(-1)^i\frac{n!}{i!}$, which can be derived using an inclusion-exclusion principle argument.
 A proof can be found in \cite[Example~2.2.1]{enumerative-book-stanley}.
-For example, the shelling order the facets of $\inj[3]$ is given by
+For example, the shelling order of the facets of $\inj[3]$ induced by the lexicographic order $\leq_l$ of the symmetric group $\Sigma_n$ is given by

 and $d(3) =2 $.
 Gluing the simplices along common faces following the order above we get $\inj[3] \simeq S^2 \vee S^2$.